Orange Cliffs

 • Waterhole Flat to Teapot Rock: moderate four-wheel drive

-• Teapot Rock to Doll House: difficult four-wheel drive
+• Teapot Rock to Doll House: difficult four-wheel drive/high clearance

-• Flint Trail to Hans Flat: two-wheel drive/high clearance
+• Flint Trail to Hans Flat: all-wheel or four-wheel drive/high clearance

 Roads in this district are challenging and visitors must be prepared with the proper equipment to facilitate self-rescue.
 Carry extra supplies in case it takes a day or two for the road to dry out.
 Cell phone communication is not reliable.
 Rangers cannot winch vehicles out and commercial towing fees below the Flint Trail start at over $2,000.